DavidAlphaFox/babelia/README.md

 - [x] pool of workers to execute blocking operations
 - [x] snowball stemmer bindings
 - [x] counter
-- [ ] index
 - [x] html2text,
+- [ ] in the nstore, save ulid, url, title, and preview
+- full-text search
+  - index
     - [ ] replace anything that is not alphanumeric with a space, and filter out words strictly smaller than 2 or strictly bigger than 256,
     - [ ] store each stem once in the index,
-  - [ ] in the nstore, save url, title, preview, and bag of words.

     - [ ] every known stem is associated with a count, and sum to be able to compute tf-idf
     - [ ] every known word is associated with a count, and sum to be able to compute tf-idf
-- [ ] query
+  - query
     - [ ] parse query: KEY WORD -MINUS
     - [ ] validate that query is not only negation,
     - [ ] seed with most discriminant stem,
     - [ ] in parallel, compute score and cache,
     - [ ] keep top 30 results (no pagination),
 - [ ] count queries.
 - [ ] logging
 - [ ] guix package definition
+- [ ] move okvs abstractions inside okvs directory (fts, counter, nstore, ulid...)

 Future documentation: